prominenceai/deepstream-services-library/docs/overview.md

 * Update the Primary or Secondary GIE to infer on (SGIEs only).

 With Primary GIEs, applications can:
-* Add/remove [Pad Probe Handlers] (#pad_probe_handlers) to process batched stream buffers with Metadata for each Frame and Detected-Object found within.
+* Add/remove [Pad Probe Handlers](#pad-probe-handlers) to process batched stream buffers with Metadata for each Frame and Detected-Object found within.
 * Enable/disable raw layer-info output to binary file, one file per layer, per frame.

 See the [Primary and Secondary GIE API](/docs/api-gie.md) reference section for more information.